Skip to main navigation Skip to content Skip to footer

 (Photo above is of red tag, labeling Arbor Courts as a fire hazard) HUD Secretary Ben Carson declared that conditions…

-Tags: Arbor Court, Fair housing, Flooding, Houston, Section 8, Substandard apartments
+Tags: Arbor Court, drainage, Fair housing, Houston, Section 8, Substandard housing

 Secretary Carson asks anybody to offer examples of housing discrimination HUD has ignored and pledges to be on it “like white on rice.”
 Here you go Mr. Secretary

-National issues, Uncategorized•by John Henneberger•Posted July 18, 2018
+Housing, National issues, Subsidized Housing•by John Henneberger•Posted July 18, 2018

 HUD Secretary Ben Carson assured members of the U.S. House Financial Services Committee three weeks ago that he and HUD…